First impressions count.

 Contents

-What should a welcome email series include?
+What each email in a welcome email series should include?
 7 key elements

 No two welcome email series will look precisely the same.

-But in our experience, the best welcome series contain these seven elements:
+But in our experience, the best welcome series contains these seven elements:

 1. A timely hook